 The food domain is strictly regulated, at international, EU and national levels.
 Food regulation covers all aspects of production, “from farm to fork”, including safety, hygiene, labelling, packaging, and many other aspects.
 It also relates to special foodstuffs, including organic products, genetically modified organisms, novel foods, food supplements and many more.

 Over the last decades, the complexity of these laws has developed in line with ever-more technical food production processes and increasingly sophisticated consumer demands.
 It is increasingly difficult for the food industry, regulators and consultancies to keep up to date with all regulatory developments, mitigate legal exposure, and ensure compliance.

 And that's where graduates in Food Law and Regulatory Affairs are needed!
 They will acquire all the knowledge required not only to react to legal changes in the food sector but also to be ready to navigate future food laws.

 - Unfortunately, your cookie settings do not allow videos to be displayed. - check your settings

 Application & admission

-Are you interested in this specialisation and do you want more information about the admission requirements?
-Read about the application and admission procedure for this master's.
+Are you interested in this Master and do you want to know more information about the admission requirements?
+Read about the application and admission procedure.